kotipallisaiteja/SmartFaceTrack/README.md

   This project implements an automated attendance system using Face Recognition.
 It captures faces, trains a model, and detects faces in real-time to log attendance.
 The system enhances accuracy, eliminates         manual errors, and improves efficiency in attendance tracking.

 **Key Features**
-  Detects and recognizes faces in real-time
+  Detects and recognizes faces in real-time<br>
-  Stores images and attendance records in a database Uses OpenCV’s LBPH algorithm for face recognition Prevents duplicate attendance entries
+  Stores images and attendance records in a database<br>
+  Uses OpenCV’s LBPH algorithm for face recognition Prevents duplicate attendance entries
   Works efficiently under different lighting conditions